“How would your supervisor describe you?”

 Tips to Answer this Interview Question:

 First, if you have a job description for the position you are applying for, look at the qualifications section.
-If it has words you know your past managers have said about you in past reviews or to others, use those words when answering this question.
+If it has words you know your former managers have said about you in past reviews or to others, use those words when answering this question.
 Just be prepared to back them up with concrete examples.

 For instance, if the job requires strong detail orientation, and you were praised for your ability to work accurately, say something like: “My managers have often commented that they wished they were as detailed as I am.
-Last week, my boss came over to my desk and complimented me on the amount of certificates I made and how none of them required any revisions.”
+Last week, my boss came over to my desk and complimented me on the amount of certificates I processed and how none of them required any revisions.”

 What if you know your past manager will not have “good things” to say about you and they are a well-known figure in the insurance industry?
 It happens to everyone at some point; there are just some people we don’t get along with no matter how hard we try.
 Do not try to bypass the question or answer indirectly.
 Instead, use the question to illustrate how you deal with difficult people and difficult managers.

 For example: “My current boss and I have had cultural differences, and at times we have struggled to get along.
 If you asked her to describe me, she would say I’m not shy and I’m not afraid to voice my opinion.
 She might also say I am a little too quick to want to change things.
 However, she will also tell you I always put the customer first.
-She would say I go the extra mile to make sure my work is done right and on time; that I’m highly organized and extremely dependable.”
+She would say I go the extra mile to make sure my work is done right and on time and that I’m highly organized and extremely dependable.”